crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet-azure-1click.md

     Alternatively, you can run it on this [browser based IDE](https://repl.it/@allthatjazzleo/cryptocomcheckNodeJoinStatus#main.go), by specifying your validator public key in the `"YOUR_PUBKEY"` field.

+**Note**: For security purpose, It is strongly suggested that you should run the client-cli on a local machine in the actual production deployment.
   :::

 ## B. Running a full node